 The Zacks Value Style Score (part of the Zacks Style Scores system), which pays close attention to both traditional and unconventional valuation metrics to grade stocks from A to F (an An is better than a B; a B is better than a C; and so on), is pretty helpful in identifying whether a stock is overvalued, rightly valued, or temporarily undervalued.

 AbbVie is graded B on this front, indicating that it is trading at a discount to its peers.
 Click here to see the values of some of the valuation metrics that have driven this grade.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about AbbVie.
-However, its Zacks Rank #4 does suggest that it may underperform the broader market in the near term.
+However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report